 1. The Lagoon Dipper is known today simply as Roller Coaster.
 The Captive Aeroplanes later became the Rockets until it was removed in the 1980s.
 You can read more about the ride here.

 2. Earlier evidence of this logo has since been discovered in a 1979 photo of Jet Star 2.
 Also, since this article was written, the instances where this logo can be found at the park have decreased even more.
 The sign from the Opera House was removed while the building was repainted and it never returned.
 The logo on the side of the Fun House tower slide was painted over in November 2017.
-However, when Paratrooper was repainted in 2018, the 1980s logo was added to the back of each seat – the first time it has been painted on a ride since 1987.
+However, when Paratrooper was repainted in 2018, the 1980s logo was added to the back of each seat – the first time it has been placed on a ride since 1987.

 more from lhp